-- Section 2 addresses the Permit requirements for administration of the City's SWMP for 2019. - Section 3 addresses the Permit requirements for Public Education and Outreach for 2019. - Section 4 addresses the Permit requirements for Public Involvement and Participation for 2019. - Section 5 addresses the Permit requirements for Illicit Discharge Detection and Elimination for 2019. - Section 6 addresses the Permit requirements for Controlling Runoff from New Development, Redevelopment and Construction Sites for 2019. - Section 7 addresses the Permit requirements for Municipal Operations and Maintenance for 2019. - Section 8 addresses the Permit requirements for Monitoring and Assessment for 2019.
+- Section 2 addresses the Permit requirements for administration of the City's SWMP for 2021. - Section 3 addresses the Permit requirements for Stormwater Planning for 2021. - Section 4 addresses the Permit requirements for Public Education and Outreach for 2021. - Section 5 addresses the Permit requirements for Public Involvement and Participation for 2021. - Section 6 addresses the Permit requirements for MS4 Mapping and Documentation for 2021. - Section 7 addresses the Permit requirements for Illicit Discharge Detection and Elimination for 2021.

+- Section 8 addresses the Permit requirements for Controlling Runoff from New Development, Redevelopment and Construction Sites for 2021. - Section 9 addresses the Permit requirements for Operations and Maintenance for 2021. - Section 10 addresses the Permit requirements for Source Control Program for Existing Development for 2021. - Section 11 addresses the Permit requirements for Monitoring and Assessment for 2021.